dora-team/fourkeys/METRICS.md

 ### Calculating the bucket ###
 ![Image of chart from the Four Keys dashboard, showing the deployment frequency.](images/deployment_frequency.png)

 Here we see more complexity.
-The first thing to consider is that to calculate frequency, we need rows for the days with no deployments.
+The first thing to consider is that we need rows for the days with no deployments.
 To achieve this, we unpack a date array to join against our table, which will create Null values for days without deployments.

 ```sql
 WITH last_three_months AS